-White vinegar is key in removing yellow underarm perspiration stains and odor, removing mildew stains, whitening and brightening your clothes.
-Just adding one cup of distilled white vinegar to the final rinse will leave... clothes feeling soft and smelling fresh.
+White vinegar is key to removing yellow underarm perspiration stains and odor, removing mildew stains, whitening and brightening your clothes.
+Just adding one cup of distilled white vinegar to the final rinse will leave clothes feeling soft and smelling fresh.

-You can even use vinegar to clean your washer and help control musty washer odors!Continue to 3 of 8 below.
+You can even use vinegar to clean your washer and help control musty washer odors.

 Head to the medicine cabinet for the hydrogen peroxide as a good alternative to the much harsher chlorine bleach when you need to whiten clothes.
 Hydrogen peroxide (H2O2) is an oxidizing agent that can be used as a bleach.
-The 3% solution sold in drug stores as a first aid disinfectant is the best choice for the laundry as well.
-Hydrogen peroxide breaks down into water and oxygen and is a more environmentally safe alternative to chlorine bleach.Continue to 6 of 8 below.
+The 3% solution sold in drug stores as a first-aid disinfectant is the best choice for the laundry as well.
+Hydrogen peroxide breaks down into water and oxygen and is a more environmentally safe alternative to chlorine bleach.Continue to 5 of 7 below.

 Talc, Cornstarch or Chalk

-Talcum powder or baby powder, kitchen cornstarch or plain white chalk are wonderful natural treatments for helping to aborb oily stains.
+Talcum powder, baby powder, kitchen cornstarch, or plain white chalk are wonderful natural treatments for helping to absorb oily stains.
 If you catch the oil or grease drip on fabric promptly, they can even remove it!

 If you have a red wine spill, sprinkle it liberally with table salt.
 Use the cheapest salt you can find.
-Let it absorb the liquid and then brush away before you wash the... item.
+Let it absorb the liquid and then brush away before you wash the item.
 Remember, if you don't wash it out, salt can leave white stains on your fabric.
-Learn how to remove salt stains.

 If you have stains or residue on the bottom of your iron, salt works well as a gentle abrasive.
 Simply dampen a handful of salt very slightly and scrub the faceplate of the iron.
 When the iron is clean, wipe with a clean damp cloth.
 You're ready to iron.